ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 #### 🚧 This page is under construction 🚧

+💡To find what you are looking for, click on the three lines in the upper right of this box to see headings.
+You can also scroll through this page at speed to find the links you are need.

 This page has resources, links, and guides relating to the Mindat.org mineralogy database and its new application program interface (API).
 This API establishes many practical affordances to those working with mineralogical data.
-The context, improvements, and changes relating to Mindat and the API can be found in paper "OpenMindat" (Accessible at https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.204)
+The context, improvements, and changes relating to Mindat and the API can be found in paper "OpenMindat" which is linked to in the first section below.

 This is a community maintained repository and is not affiliated with any of the projects below.
 This GitHub repository does contain links to other resources and further resources, but this repository is not thoroughly cited yet.